Active Directory Domain Services

 Applies To: Windows Server 2008, Windows Server 2008 R2, Windows Server 2012

-Active Directory® Domain Services (AD DS) stores information about users, computers, and other resources on a network.
+Active Directory® Domain Services (AD DS) in the Windows Server® 2008 operating system stores information about users, computers, and other resources on a network.
 AD DS helps administrators manage this information securely.
 It also facilitates resource sharing and collaboration among users.
 AD DS is required for directory-enabled applications, such as Microsoft® Exchange Server, and for other Windows Server technologies, such as Group Policy.

 AD DS requires a Domain Name System (DNS) server to be installed on the network.
 If you do not have a DNS server available for name resolution in the domain, you will be prompted to install the DNS server role on this server.

-The following topics provide information about using AD DS snap-ins:
+The following topics provide information about using Windows Server 2008 AD DS snap-ins: